linearza/ember2-coffeescript-conversion-toolkit/README.md

 7. legacy-getProperties-codemod: Converting this.getProperties to getProperties(this...
 8. ember-modules-codemod: Converting Ember.Component.extend({ to Component.extend({...
 9. ember-computed-getter-codemod: Converting computed(function() to computed({get()...
+10. eslint: Fixing possible issues...
+Pass 1
+11. eslint: Fixing possible issues...
+Pass 2

 ### Linting
-Linting can be done as part of the conversion process if passing in the optional `--lint` or `-l` alias with the convert command, eg `e2cct path/to/file.coffee --lint`.
+Linting is done by default as part of the conversion process, if you would like to not lint you can pass in the optional `--nolint` flag, eg `e2cct path/to/file.coffee --nolint`.
-Alternatively is done separately as final step.
 Rules are inherited from the project.

 NOTE: With bigger files you might have to run the linting more than once, we automatically do 2 passes for convenience.
 In case you still see the message indicating potentially fixable issues with the '--fix' option after the conversion, you can manually run linting again using `e2cct lint`